Choosing the right type of wood for kitchen cabinets.

-When choosing wood, it all comes down to three important details: type, color and grain.
+When choosing the best wood type for kitchen cabinets, it all comes down to three important details: type, color and grain.

 All woods can be classified as hard or soft.
 Hardwood comes from broad-leafed trees such as birch, oak, maple, cherry and hickory.
 Softwood comes from needle-bearing evergreen trees such as pine, spruce and cedar.